PavanGowda547/Call-center-analysis/README.md

 This Call Center Dashboard project empowers businesses with data-driven insights to optimize call center operations and enhance customer satisfaction.
 By visualizing key metrics and identifying areas for improvement, the dashboard supports effective decision-making and improved customer experiences.
 ```

-Make sure to replace `./screenshot.png` with the correct file path or URL where your screenshot is stored.
-If the image is located in a different folder, adjust the path accordingly (e.g., `./images/screenshot.png`).